zimowski/ng4-realtime-chat/README.md

     'database': 'mongodb://localhost:27017/ng4-realtime-chat'
 };
 ```
-If you change server address or port (default `localhost`, port `3000`) you need enable cross-origin resource sharing in `/server/server.js` on lines 29-33.
+If you change server address or port (default `localhost`, port `3000`) you need enable cross-origin resource sharing in `/server/server.js` on lines 29-33 and change `origin` variable.
 ```JavaScript
 server.use(cors({
   origin: 'http://localhost:4200',